andreincu/styler/README.md

 1. Use **Remove Fill, Stroke, Text, Effect, and Grid** will delete the styles from the selected layers.
 1. Use **Clear all Styles** will delete all the styles from the document.

+## Known issues

+1. [Figma limitation] While trying to rename the styles using underscore `_` or point `.` prefixes, the style will not change the publish status (it will not become unpublish). ☹️
+1. [Figma limitation] After you create styles, you cannot reorder them using Figma API. 😔

 ## Notes

 1. Any change can be **Undo**.